Home Business & Other LaTeX Cookbook - Second Edition

 \part{First portion}

-13. Start a chapter with a heading.
-It's good to have text before adding another heading, so let's insert some:
+12. Start a chapter with a heading.
+Having text before another heading comes is nice, so let’s have some:

 \chapter{The beginning}

-14. As we did in our first recipe, add a section and text, and another part with a chapter and section.
-Using the \Blindtext command, you can generate a long dummy text, and using \blindtext, you can generate shorter dummy texts.
-The \appendix command switches the font to alphabetic numbering:
+13. As in our first recipe, add a section and text and another part with a chapter and sections.
+Using the \Blindtext command, you can generate long dummy text; use the \blindtext command to get shorter dummy text.
+The \appendix command switches to alphabetic numbering:

 \section{A first section}